Miouyouyou/Graphical-Assembler-Presentation/README.md

 ### Extensibility

-* A plugin system will be put in place when deemed possible, once the program will be useable.
+* A plugin system will be put in place when deemed possible, once the program will be usable.

 ### Assembly languages aimed to be supported, in priority order